 As a product manager, your goal is to provide a seamless experience that meets the expectations of your users.
 Your starting point is to write stories from your typical user personas and then elaborate with system personas to better visualize the end-to-end user experience.
 Breaking down your customers into different personas and developing user stories for them using “As a… I want… so that…” statements is an effective way to start creating an integration strategy.

 Need help creating a killer, integrated app?
-Learn how in our comprehensive guide, The Definitive Guide to API Integration.
+Learn how in our comprehensive resource, The Definitive Guide to API Integration.